LongLong10203/IUPAC-master/README.md

 ## How to Play
 1. Click on the [link](https://iupac-master.xagentx.link).
-2. Enter your name and password, the website will automatically log you in by [cookies](https://en.wikipedia.org/wiki/HTTP_cookie).
+2. Enter your name and password, the website will automatically log you in.
 3. Click the `NEW GAME` button.
 4. A random organic compound will be generated.
 Enter the IUPAC name of the compound.
 Submit by pressing `Enter`.
 5. Click `Next` to continue.
 If you get it right, your score will be increased.
 If you get it wrong, you will be redirected to the result page.